 by Aiden Thomas

 Peter Pan, but make it a little nefarious.
 This one had some fantastic plot twists and the fast pace made it really easy to read in one sitting.
-I’m kind of desperate for this to not be a standalone and I’m hoping Aiden decides to expand it in the future!
+I’m kind of desperate for this to not be stand-alone and I’m hoping Aiden decides to expand it in the future!

 by VE Schwab